camatcode/cam_tunez/README.md

 * **Pitfall**: At least in en-US, *D* in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) stands for *delete*
   * I mention it only because it tripped me several times - muscle memory is hard to unlearn 😆
+  * See this Issue from Zach Daniel to learn more: https://github.com/ash-project/ash/issues/165
+* On page 42, when I was testing out the album form, I thought *hmm those albums aren't showing up right*, went on a side-quest with show_live, discovered the `load: albums` on my own, then literally page 43 said, to do exactly that.
+That's my own damn fault for not reading carefully - but it was validating I had the right idea.